 Given this information, I had a lot to think about.
 On the positive side, I was strong both mentally and physically and had the will to want to beat this.
 I decided that I would take option three and was scheduled for surgery two weeks later.

 My decision was not made lightly.
 No one not even the doctors knew if the treatment would work or at least extend my life.
 Adding foreign objects into the brain after tumor resection raises the risk of infection.
-After the six weeks of radiation in conjunction with Temodar, I once again chose to deviate from the standard of care.
+After the six weeks of radiation in conjunction with Temodar.
+I once again chose to deviate from the standard of care.
 I understood the risks of the Intra Arterial treatment plan â€“ this is where a catheter was inserted into the artery in my groin and threaded up into my brain where Carboplatin was released.
-The risks involved with this procedure included bleeding, blood clots and even stroke every time this procedure was performed which ended up being 12 times.
+The risks involved with this procedure included bleeding, blood clots and even stroke every time this procedure was preformed which ended up being 12 times.
 In addition to that I was given two rounds of Cytoxin and Etoposide through a port put in my chest.
 There were so many unknowns but I thought to myself, I am to young to die, there is so much I wanted to do with my life and most importantly I had to be here for my son.
 I accepted the fact that this "cocktail" of chemotherapies had the potential to make me the sickest but also in my eyes gave me the best chance of long term survival and we signed off on the treatment plan.

 I was scared.
 I had never had any type of surgery before and now I was having a craniotomy.
 I had no clue what to expect.
 What would it feel like falling asleep?
 Would I have complications during surgery?
-How would I feel when I woke up?
+How would I feel when I wake up?
 Would I remember anything?
 All these questions and uncertainties!

 The big day finally arrived.
 Scared and with tears in my eyes, my parents and friends said that they would see me when I got out of surgery and I was wheeled down the hallway.
 I don't remember even getting to the operating room.
 I was told afterwards that the neurosurgeon told my family and friends that he didn't know what to expect; meaning, would I be able to talk?
 Feed myself?
 Walk?

 I woke up in ICU and was told that the surgery lasted five hours.
 The neurosurgeon came in and explained the procedure.
 He implanted five Gliadel Wafers into the resected tumor site to release direct chemotherapy to the left over cancer cells over a period of two and a half weeks.
 After a brief recovery from the surgery I went through six weeks of radiation in combination with Temodar.
 Temodar is offered in IV and oral form.
-My insurance, thank god, covered it in the oral form.
+My insurance thank god covered it in the oral form.
 I believe that the oral form provides the patient with a better quality of life because there is no need to go into an infusion center you can take it in the comforts of your own home and being in own environment promotes healing.

 After I completed the radiation therapy and Temodar, I had a couple weeks to rest up before starting my more aggressive chemotherapy regime.
-Over the next 12 months I went into the hospital for three consecutive nights each month where I would receive two types of chemotherapy back to back, Cytoxin and Etoposide, then would rest.
-The day before my release from the hospital, I went to interventional radiology where I would receive the Intra Arterial Carboplatin.
+Over the next 12 months I went into the hospital for three consecutive nights each month where I would receive two types of chemotherapy back to back Cytoxin and Etoposide, then would rest.
+The day before my release from the hospital I went to interventional radiology where I would receive the Intra Arterial Carboplatin.

-For the next twelve months, family members took turns flying in and staying two weeks at a time to take care of me.
-After my twelve chemo sessions, I was put on a "watch-and-see" status.
+For the next twelve months family members took turns flying in and staying two weeks at a time to take care of me.
+After my twelve chemo sessions I was put on a "watch-and-see" status.
 Textbooks and statistics showed a 100% chance the tumor would grow back.
 Thank God, to this day, it hasn't.
 Currently I have MRI's every six months and they have been clear.

-I sincerely believe that, in addition to the treatments for Glioblastoma which I received, having a positive attitude throughout my entire treatment, being strong, my faith and having a proactive doctor who thought outside of the box is why I am still here today.
+I sincerely believe that in addition to the treatments for Glioblastoma, which I received, having a positive attitude throughout my entire treatment, being strong, my faith and having a proactive doctor who thought outside of the box is why I am still here today.

-I got remarried in June of 2009 to a wonderful woman who has had first hand experiences of dealing with a terminal illness.
-She herself has Cystic Fibrosis, has had a liver transplant and has diabetes.
+I got remarried in June of 2009 to a wonderful woman who has had first hand experiences of dealing with a terminal illness, She herself has Cystic Fibrosis, has had a liver transplant and has diabetes.
 We have a unique bond and take care of each other in addition to taking care of my 13 year old son.

 It has been almost 12 years since diagnosis.
 I have dedicated my life to helping those going through cancer or caring for someone going through cancer.
-There is so much that a person like me can do to help.
-I have dedicated my life to helping and educating those going through a similar diagnosis.
+There is so much that a person like myself can do to help.
+I have dedicated my life to helping an educating those going through a similar diagnosis.
 I volunteer at a number of Cancer Centers throughout the United States.
 These cancer centers and foundations include MD Anderson, Cleveland Clinic, Children's Brain Tumor Foundation, National Brain Tumor Society and Imerman Angels.

 Almost 5 years ago I started my first website survivorandcaregiver.com which has received over 40,000 hits from all over the world.
-In June of 2012, I founded Greg's Mission, a 501(c)3 nonprofit, the website is gregsmission.org
+In June of 2012 I founded Greg's Mission a 501(c)3 non profit the website is gregsmission.org

 Greg's Mission: A nonprofit that provides support, HOPE, education, current resources and awareness to patients suffering from brain tumors especially Glioblastoma Multiforme (a grade 4 primary brain tumor) via phone, email, skype and personal visits.
 You call, email or text the person who answers or you hear is me 100% of the time.

-I have provided support to over 2000 patients, families and caregivers from around the globe.
+I have provided support to over 3000 patients, families and caregivers from around the globe.
 I travel around the country and world attending conferences and speaking about my experiences with this devastating disease.
 It is my goal that everyone has the opportunity that I didn't have and that is a chance to talk to another survivor.
-Someone who has been given the diagnosis, told the statistics (which be the way were not helpful), has had a biopsy and brain surgery, has had radiation and very aggressive chemotherapy, keeping in mind that everyone is different and will not have the same side effects, reaction and outcome.
+Someone who has been given the diagnosis, told the statistics (which be the way were not helpful), has had a biopsy and brain surgery, has had radiation and very aggressive chemotherapy keeping in mind that everyone is different and will not have the same side affects, reaction and outcome.

-I am going to end with this quote, which I came up with which sums it up for a patient.
+This quote, which I came up with which sums it up for a patient.

 "Staying positive can be hard at times but you have to focus on what you believe you outcome will be.
 I am going to beat this cancer.
 Stay strong, get rest when you need it and call on your friends for support.
 To admit you need help is not a sign of weakness.
 You are not a statistic!
-You should be treated as a patient, not as a diagnosis."
+You should be treated as a patient not as a diagnosis."